> Version: 2026.1.104 | Last Updated: 2026-03-12

 Re-runs the guided setup.
 Preserves your license and user accounts but lets you reconfigure AI provider and integration connections.

 Create custom patterns to teach the chatbot queries specific to your environment.
 Custom patterns extend the built-in knowledge without affecting it.
+Custom patterns are encrypted at rest on the persistent data volume.

 Click + New Pattern and fill in:

 Click Save Pattern.
 The chatbot immediately starts using the new pattern — no restart needed.
+Pattern IDs are auto-generated from the description.

 Click Test on any pattern, enter a sample question, and click Run Test.
 The system sends the query through the full chatbot pipeline and shows: